snendev/snen.dev/entries/snen-dot-dev.md

 rendering a component when resources are not fully prepared.
 Previously, this was not supported under SSR, but it has been used widely for bundle [code-splitting](https://reactjs.org/docs/code-splitting.html#reactlazy) for some time now.
-At first glance, it may only seem like this only offers some improved Loading API, but it also enables strategies for managing asynchronous data that are less bug-prone.
+At first glance, it may only seem like this only offers some improved Loading API, but with React 18, it may also enable data fetching strategies that are less bug-prone.

 (See also the note on SSR support in the above link and at the bottom of [this page](https://reactjs.org/docs/react-api.html#reactsuspense).)

-All of this works hand-in-hand with what React calls _concurrent rendering_, which was previously known as [_concurrent mode_](https://reactjs.org/docs/concurrent-mode-intro.html) (more on the naming [here](https://github.com/reactwg/react-18/discussions/64)).
+All of this works hand-in-hand with what React calls _concurrent rendering_.
 I could talk more about it, but the
 [GitHub discussion on the new architecture](https://github.com/reactwg/react-18/discussions/37) provides a lot of detail and has a lot of pictures to explain things, so I encourage readers to check that out instead.
+For those who might recall something like this, it was previously known described as [_concurrent mode_](https://reactjs.org/docs/concurrent-mode-intro.html), and there is more information on the naming [here](https://github.com/reactwg/react-18/discussions/64)).

 ### Why React?

-So far I've seen three major categories of intents behind this question:
+Plenty of tools exist for building websites or applications, so the choice of a front-end framework is always somewhat deliberate.
+So "Why React?" is a natural question to ask someone in my position.
+Often, the question's intent is really one of three more specific questions:

-- Why React, as opposed to Angular, Vue, Svelte, or another JS framework
+- Why React, as opposed to Angular, Vue, Svelte, or another JS framework?
-- Why a JavaScript client-side framework, as opposed to vanilla HTML/JavaScript
+- Why a JavaScript client-side framework, as opposed to vanilla HTML/JavaScript?
-- Why JavaScript at all, instead of using a web framework in another language (with templates/etc)
+- Why JavaScript at all, instead of using a web framework in another language (with templates/etc)?

 The last two, I'll answer first.
 I think JavaScript is neat.
 I think reactive web frameworks provide powerful toolkits for UI building.
-I find the APIs to be intuitive and the application architectures that I develop using them to be sWith regard to why I prefer React over other JavaScript frameworks, I'm biased since I'm most sensibly readable and manageable.
+I find the APIs to be intuitive and the application code that I develop using them to be sensible, readable, and maintainable.

 With regard to why I prefer React over other JavaScript frameworks, I'm biased since I'm most experienced with React, and I also think their newest concurrent rendering technology is pretty